albins/cocp-automation-2017/README.md

 `doc/experiments.yaml`.

 The following features are implemented:
-- Creating cross/cartesian product combinations of options
+- Creating cartesian product combinations of options (other means of combination forthcoming)
 - Using templates to set command-line options and environment variables for experiments
 - Override experiment runner options for certain combinations (e.g. run